apache/arrow-site/_posts/2019-02-05-python-string-memory-0.12.md

 ---
 layout: post
 title: "Reducing Python String Memory Use in Apache Arrow 0.12"
+description: "Python users who upgrade to recently released pyarrow 0.12 may find that their applications use significantly less memory when converting Arrow string data to pandas format.
+This article details some of what is going on under the hood, and why Python applications dealing with large amounts of strings are prone to memory use problems."
 date: "2019-02-05 07:00:00 -0600"
 author: wesm
 categories: [application]